whitebox-research/c2-proving-ground-martinez-cot/README.md

 ### Acknowledgements
-We gratefully acknowledge the support of the Interpretability Fellowship from WhiteBox Research, which provided both training in interpretability and evaluation methodologies, as well as financial support for this project.
+We gratefully acknowledge the support of the AI Interpretability Fellowship from WhiteBox Research, which provided both training in interpretability and evaluation methodologies, as well as financial support for this project.
 We also thank Angel Martinez for conceptualizing the project and providing guidance throughout all stages of its development.

 ### References (partial)